equinor/terraform-azurerm-network/examples/basic/README.md

 # Basic example

-Terraform configuration which creates an Azure Foobar resource with the following features:
+Terraform configuration which creates an Azure Virtual network resource with a single subnet.

-- Feature 1
-- Feature 2